 There are no general trends regarding the Company's quarterly results and the Company's business of resource exploration is not seasonal, as it can work on its property on a year-round basis (funding permitting).
-Quarterly results may vary significantly depending mainly on whether the Company has abandoned any properties or granted any stock options and these factors which may account for material variations in the Company's quarterly net income (losses) are not predictable.
+Quarterly results may vary significantly depending mainly on whether the Company has abandoned any properties or granted any stock options and these factors which may account for material variations in the Company's quarterly net income (losses)

-Management's Discussion and Analysis Year Ended January 31, 2021 May 31, 2021
+Management's Discussion and Analysis Three Months Ended April 30, 2021 June 29, 2021 are not predictable.

 Increases in expenses can be seen in the quarters ended January 31, 2019 due to the impairment of the Company's properties.
-Another increase in expenses seen in the quarters ended January 31, 2021, October 31, 2020, July 31, 2020, December 31, 2019, and January 31, 2019 are due to the increases in share-based payments due to the issuance and exercise of incentive stock options.
+Another increase in expenses seen in the quarters ended April 30, 2021, January 31, 2021, October 31, 2020, July 31, 2020, December 31, 2019, and January 31, 2019 are due to the increases in share-based payments due to the issuance and exercise of incentive stock options.
 Increases in expenses seen in the July 31, 2020, January 31, 2020 and October 31, 2019 quarter are due to depreciation on the Company's leased building.
-Increases in expenses is also seen in the quarter ended July 31, 2020 due to increases in company activity pertaining to private placements that were completed in the quarter.
+Increases in expenses is also seen in the quarter ended April 30, 2021 and July 31, 2020 due to increases in company activity pertaining to private placements that were completed in the quarter.